vercel/modelfusion/docs/guide/function/generate-text.md

 import { streamText, openai } from "modelfusion";

 const textStream = await streamText(openai.ChatTextGenerator(/* ... */), [
-  OpenAIChatMessage.system("You are a story writer.
-Write a story about:"), OpenAIChatMessage.user("A robot learning to love"), ]);
+  openai.ChatMessage.system("You are a story writer.
+Write a story about:"), openai.ChatMessage.user("A robot learning to love"), ]);

 for await (const textPart of textStream) {